Previous All Posts Next

 Need Help with Private AI Deployment?

 Petronella Technology Group designs and deploys private AI solutions for organizations that need to keep data under their own control.
+We have deployed both Microsoft 365 Copilot and private AI stacks for healthcare practices, law firms, defense contractors, and financial services across the Triangle, North Carolina, and nationally.
 Schedule a free consultation or call 919-348-4912.

 Total Cost Comparison Over Three Years